ebi-ait/ingest-archiver/README_for_direct_archiver.md

    }
    ```
 7. The archiving process also updated all the relevant ingest resources (biomaterials, project, processes)
 with all the accessions came from the various archives.
 You can check it in the Ingest-UI application.
+8. If the archiving process went well the submission status has been updated to `Archived`.

+## Troubleshooting

+1. If you are using our `dev` or `staging` environment the metadata archiving
+(executing the `submit_to_archives.py` script) should be on the same day as the data files archiving.
+The reason: ENA recreating their test database every day from production data.
+If you submitted some files in the previous days those files has been deleted at the end of the day
+and that is going to create a problem if the metadata archiving happens on a later day.
+The referenced files in the metadata are going to be missing.